fundor333/macia-indiweb/README.md

-# Macia WebMention
+# Macia Indiweb

-Hugo Module for adding the header for the WebMention
+Hugo Module for adding the header for the WebMention and other stuff for the Indiweb Open Standard

 ## Shortcode